neeradatta/twocupsofchaa.github.io/_posts/2022/2022-02-15-HouseDecor.md

 `Printable Animals:` These files may be printed and framed or used as DIY printable files that can be presented as a printed gift on elegant cardstock.
 SVG files are also available for crafters and makers.
 Any design may be cut onto vinyl or paper using the SVG files.
 Soon, the shop will provide the option of ordering couple names cut out of glitter vinyl.
 Follow us on our social media platforms for the latest product releases

 <br/>

 [![Peacock Entrance Table](\images\portfolio\photo\decor\Kalire.jfif)](https://www.etsy.com/shop/TwoCupsOfChaa)

-Image Description: A blank flat canvas sits on  table with a red sari background.
-To the left of the canvas is a small plue pot holding five peacock feathers.
-The eyes of the feathers cast a shaddow on the canvas.
-This canvas can be used to add an SVG cut out, a wedding couple's names, the dates or even a Wedding This Way sign to welcome guests to the event space.
+Image Description: A single bridal kalira hangs from the ceiling.
+Not seen is an entire ceiling decorated in the same way.
+Simple, effective and meaningful decoration idea!

 [![Contemporary Wedding This Way Sign](https://i.etsystatic.com/21226651/r/il/1e77f3/3606218300/il_794xN.3606218300_n0hk.jpg)](https://i.etsystatic.com/21226651/r/il/1e77f3/3606218300/il_794xN.3606218300_n0hk.jpg)
+Image Description: An image on a purple embroidered background and the words Two Cups Of Chaa and Digital Design Shop.
+The image shows examples of the Contemporary Wedding This Way Printable Signs by Two Cups of Chaa.
+Visible in a frame are the words "comes with frame and no frame option."
 <br/>

 # Entrance and Banister Decor
 ## Decorate with flowers